-The Essentials of Product Requirements Documents
+What are the Essentials of Product Requirements Documents?

-- Lastly, beyond the functional and technical aspects of a product, expectations of how users will interact with the product must also be accounted for.
-This is done through the inclusion of assumptions, constraints, and dependencies.
+- Lastly, expectations of the way users will interact with the product must be accounted for.
+This goes beyond the functional and technical aspects of a product.
 Assumptions deal with how users might interact with the product, allowing you to predict how well the market responds to your product.
 Constraints and dependencies refer to possible limitations when developing a product, respectively budgetary or technical constraints and what the production process will depend on for your projects, such as API documentation or hardware needed for the product.

 Who Writes the Product Requirement Documentation?

-How EDC Can Help?
+How EDC Can Help with Product Requirement Documentation

 Whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project, Essential Data’s Engagement Manager will lead the project from start to finish.
-At Essential Data Corporation, the quality of our work is guaranteed.
+At Essential Data Corporation, we guarantee the quality of our work.
 Contact us today to get started.
 (800) 221-0093 or firstname.lastname@example.org

 Written by Stanley Chu